bryanluby/ConferenceNotes/2015-6-AltConf.md

 - never alone video game
 - Twitter - hashtag activism - harassment
 - focus on the experience of using the product

-- "when people run into each other and make eye contact, things happen"
+> when people run into each other and make eye contact, things happen